What is a Gender Impact Assessment, and where do I start?

 The Commission for Gender Equality in the Public Sector states that a GIA must:

-- assess the effects that the policy, program or service may have on people of different genders
+- assess the effects that the policy, program or service can have on people of different genders

 - explain how the policy, program or service will be changed to better support Victorians of all genders and promote gender equality